Gouravjaat07/Photography-Interface/README.md

 # Photography-Interface
-A photography website with sidebars tackled with the help of checkbox using HTML and CSS only.
+📸 Photography interface with Sidebar Toggle (HTML + CSS)

+A responsive photography website featuring a toggleable sidebar built using pure HTML and CSS.
+This project demonstrates how to create an interactive layout using a checkbox—no JavaScript required!